 Customer behavior has changed, posing a major challenge for the insurance industry among others.
 Gothaer views hybrid customer behavior as an opportunity and is responding with a multi-channel strategy.
 The central element is a modern CRM system that, thanks to training provided by Sycor, has also led to a high level of acceptance among the over 2,800 users.

 The Gothaer Group is a German insurance company with circa 4.1 million members.
-Its core businesses are all insurance services.
+Its core business covers all insurance services.

 Today's insurance customer is better informed than ever before.
 While customers used to contact their insurance broker personally in case of questions, they now browse the Internet first, looking for the optimum solution through various channels.
 Comparison portals lure customers with seemingly attractive offers, and closing is possible directly online.
 This however does not mean that the job of insurance broker has no future – quite to the contrary.
 Customers continue to rely on the personal, competent advice of an expert for more complex products.